willy-wagtail/my-app/src/routes/notes/_notes/raspberry-pi-setup.md

 ### Change password for pi user

-The default user "_pi_" has root access and it's default password "_raspberry_" is used for every single Raspberry Pi OS install.
+The default user "pi" has root access and it's default password "raspberry" is used for every single Raspberry Pi OS install.
 The first thing to ever do is change this password.

 Run "`sudo raspi-config`".
 Go to “_System Options_”, and then “_Password_”.